-Table 6: Interview Scheme IV: Decision Making Process
+Table 6: Interview Scheme IV: Decision-Making Process

-Same as for the Evaluation of Alternatives, the answers, respectively the individual organizational decision making processes are listed in individual sub-chapters to have a better overview of the uniqueness of the processes.
+Same as for the Evaluation of Alternatives, the answers, respectively the individual organizational decision-making processes are listed in individual sub-chapters to have a better overview of the uniqueness of the processes.

 Policy Makers at Federal Level

 As already mentioned in the previous chapters, in most of the cases, a training gets offered and is later channeled to the federal level.
-Once this stage has been achieved, the decision making process involves several steps from different sections of the organization.
+Once this stage has been achieved, the decision-making process involves several steps from different sections of the organization.
 First of all, the right people in the organizations need to be found.
 This requires a search, because AEDB covers several divisions with different knowledge in each division.
 Secondly the Human Resources department or the administration of the section needs to have availabilities in the timetables of the possible training attenders.
 They have to make sure, that those people are not involved in other very important activities.
 In the end, the final word on whether those people are able to attend a training will be decided by the CEO of AEDB, Mr. Amjad Awan.
 In case there is no funding for the training available, the AEDB has to add several steps, which includes the approval of the board by the different ministries as well as following rules provided by the ministries.
 The fact that this is extremely difficult to achieve is why successfully funded trainings are most likely to be funded the donor agency.
 A more detailed process on the provincial level can be found in the next section.

 In total, AEDB attends 10 to 15 trainings a year, where most of the specialized trainings are attended by officers of the organization.
 The staff, however, is only attending trainings related to administration.